-Make sure your pets have plenty of clean, fresh water to drink.
-Put out two large bowls of water each day, in case one runs out or is knocked over, and put both in the shade so they stay cooler for longer.
+Make sure pets have two large bowls of clean, fresh water to drink (in case one runs out or is knocked over), and put both in the shade.
+Ice blocks help keep their water cool for longer.

-Never leave pets in a closed shed, garage or car - the temperature inside will get very hot very quickly, even if the windows are down.
+Never leave pets in a closed shed, garage or car - the temperature inside will get very hot very quickly.